ThibaultFillion/strengths/paper/paper.md

 features can be easily extended using the simulation engine interface.
 In fact, STReNGTHS has been designed to be extended easily.

-One of STReNGTHS's key features is the use of reaction-diffusion environments, which make it easy to design extremely rich system landscapes, i.e. featuring plenty of different compartments of arbitrary shape that encode physical and chemical segregation.
+One of STReNGTHS's key features is the use of *reaction-diffusion environments*, which make it easy to design extremely rich system landscapes, i.e. featuring plenty of different compartments of arbitrary shape that encode physical and chemical segregation.